 Tires that have lost traction and then regain traction suddenly can cause loss of vehicle control or rollover.

-See Slippery Surfaces on page 23.
+Refer to Slippery Surfaces on page 27 for operational information.

 HOT EXHAUST SYSTEMS

 Exhaust system components are very hot during and after use.
 To avoid burn injuries, do not touch hot exhaust system components.
 Hot components can also cause a fire.
 Keep combustible materials away from the exhaust system.
 Check for buildup around the exhaust system after driving through high and dry grass.